-Jocelyn Marsh is a Los Angeles based artist whose primary mediums include sculpture and lighting design.
-Central to her work is the theme that existence springs from the unknown space between death and life, the void that causes mixed emotions throughout humanity.
-Focusing on the thrilling fact that from nothing comes everything, Marsh celebrates this unknown space imparting upon her work a sense of reverence toward nature.
+Jocelyn Marsh is a Los Angeles based artist whose mediums include sculpture and sculptural lighting.
+Central to her work is a celebration of the unknown space between existence and what lies beyond, the mystery that all life springs from.
+Marsh focuses on this mystery imparting upon her work a sense of reverence toward nature.

 Marsh began her career in the arts by studying English Literature.
 Shortly after receiving a bachelor's degree in the subject, Marsh traveled throughout southeast Asia and Europe settling for a time in Brussels, Belgium.
-It was there she began cultivating a taste for the unusual and love for architecture and history.
-In 2003, Marsh returned to Los Angeles where she began exploring mixed media sculpture.
+It was there she began cultivating a love of nature and architecture as well as a curiosity concerning the boundries between the two.

 Jocelyn Marsh lives and works in Los Angeles, CA.